 Emerging Contaminants in Small or Disadvantaged Communities Grant Program

-This funding opportunity provides financial support to small and disadvantaged public water systems in Colorado to address health risks from emerging contaminants in drinking water.
+This program provides funding to small or disadvantaged public water systems in Colorado to address emerging contaminants in drinking water, ensuring safer water for their communities.

 Award Range